MARCOS

 The MARCOS were founded in February 1987.
-MARCOS are capable of operating in all types of environments; at sea, in air and on land.
+The MARCOS are capable of operating in all types of environments: at sea, in the air, and on land.
 The force has gradually acquired more experience and an international reputation for professionalism.
 The MARCOS regularly undertake specialised maritime operations in Jammu and Kashmir through the Jhelum River and Wular Lake, a 65 km2 freshwater lake, and conduct counter-insurgency operations in the region.

 Some MARCOS units are a part of the tri-services Armed Forces Special Operations Division.

 History

 In 1955, the Indian military established a diving school at Cochin with the assistance of the British Special Boat Service and began teaching combat divers skills such as explosive disposal, clearance, and salvage diving.
 The combat divers failed to achieve their desired outcomes during the Indo-Pakistani War of 1971 as they were not adequately trained for sabotage missions.

-The combat divers had also taught basic underwater demolition training to insurgents from Bangladesh, who were then sent on missions during the war but did not cause any substantial damage to Pakistani military installations.
-Subsequently, during the war, the Indian Navy assisted the Indian Army in landing operations against the Pakistani military base in Cox's Bazar.
+The combat divers had also taught basic underwater demolition training to Muktibahinis (Freedom Fighters) from Bangladesh, who were then sent on missions during the war and inflicted heavy damage to a Pakistani logistics ship.
+The Indian Navy assisted the Indian Army in landing operations against the Pakistani military base in Cox's Bazar.
 After the war ended, army units were often drafted into amphibious exercises.
-In 1983, the Indian Army formation called 340th Army Independent Brigade was converted into an amphibious assault unit and a series of joint airborne-amphibious exercises were conducted in later years.
+In 1983, the Indian Army formation called the 340th Army Independent Brigade was converted into an amphibious assault unit, and a series of joint airborne-amphibious exercises were conducted in later years.

 In April 1986, the Indian Navy started planning for the creation of a special forces unit that would be capable of undertaking missions in a maritime environment, conducting raids and reconnaissance, and counter-terrorism operations.
 Three volunteer officers from the diving unit, which was created in 1955, were selected and underwent training courses with the United States Navy SEALs at Coronado.
 They later went on training exchanges with the Special Boat Service.
-In February 1987, the Indian Marine Special Force (IMSF) officially came into existence and the three officers were its first members.
+In February 1987, the Indian Marine Special Force (IMSF) officially came into existence, and the three officers were its first members.

 The IMSF was renamed as 'Marine Commando Force' in 1991.

 Known activities and operations

 The MARCOS are capable of undertaking operations in all types of terrain but are specialised in maritime operations.
 The force has undertaken numerous joint exercises with special forces from around the world.
-As of 2012, the MARCOS has about 2,000 personnel though the exact number remains classified.
+As of 2012, the MARCOS has about 2,000 personnel, though the exact number remains classified.
 Operations undertaken by MARCOS usually remain classified; some of the known operations are: